For a first time visitor there are a few essential things to do in Prague.

 A round trip ticket should cost you 99cz and trains depart just about every 30 minutes.
 Keep your eyes open on the train, the Czech Republic has some gorgeous country side to gaze at as you zoom by.

-The John Lennon Wall in Prague
+Things to do in Prague – The John Lennon Wall

 Right across the river, via the Charles Bridge, behind a small church courtyard lies the John Lennon Wall.
 This dazzling vibrant homage to the famous poet, singer, and song writer is a living art project.
 Go and pay tribute, and maybe leave a mark of your own.
 Drawing on the wall is encouraged.